 BNZ are able to remove the Low Equity Premium (which is a margin added to the interest rate) after a period of 6-months if there is 20% equity based on a valuation.
 The application for removal of the rate margin must be supported with either an e-valuation or a registered valuation. .

 TSB Bank are able to remove the rate margin after a period of 6-months if there is 20% equity based on a valuation.
 The application for removal of the rate margin must be supported with either an e-valuation or a registered valuation.

-Your mortgage broker should know how the different banks apply the low equity margins and can help you select the best bank for your specific situation.
+Your mortgage adviser should know how the different banks apply the low equity margins and can help you select the best bank for your specific situation.

 How To Not Pay The Low Equity Margin

 The fastest way to stop paying a low equity margin (LEM) is to get more than 20% equity in your property.

 The equity in your property can be increased by;

 - Increasing the market value of your property means that your equity increases.
 This could be by making improvements to your property, having purchased below the market value or a general increase in the market value of properties.
 You will generally need a valuation for the bank to support the increased value.

 - Reducing your loan balance through normal principal and interest (P&I) repayment